smonier/exportContentToCsv/README.md

 1. Open the Module

-After deploying and activating the module, you will find a new entry in the Extensions menu of Jahia’s back-office.
+After deploying and activating the module, you will find a new entry under **Content Tools** in Jahia’s back-office.

 2. Specify the CSV file separator